renato1010/gen-ui-booking-ggl-cal/README.md

 ## Generative UI with Vercel's [AI SDK RSC](https://sdk.vercel.ai/docs/ai-sdk-rsc/overview)

-Vercel's AI SDK RSC package, released recently, caught my attention as a Next.js developer.
+Vercel's AI SDK RSC package, released earlier this year, caught my attention as a Next.js developer.
 This project demonstrates a use case where an LLM, when equipped with a custom tool, can render a response as a React Server Component instead of plain text.
 Here’s some context from [Vercel's documentation](https://sdk.vercel.ai/docs/ai-sdk-rsc/overview):

 > React Server Components (RSC) enable UI rendering on the server, streaming to the client.
 They introduce Server Actions, allowing server-side function calls from the client with end-to-end type safety.
 This opens new possibilities for AI applications, where an LLM can generate and stream UI components directly from the server to the client.